Fresh Pasta Dough from Scratch hero graphic

 Preparation

-3. Knead by hand for about 8โ€“10 minutes, or use a mixer with a dough hook, until the dough is smooth, elastic, and just slightly tacky.
+3. Knead the dough by hand for about 8 to 10 minutes, or mix with a dough hook until smooth, elastic, and only slightly tacky.

 Three Professional Dough Formulas